Getting started

 Welcome aboard!

-Caporal A full-featured framework for building awesome command-line applications with Node.js.
+Caporal is a full-featured framework for building awesome command-line applications with Node.js.
 This getting started guide will help you learn the basics in a few minutes.

 For Caporal 1.x users, be sure to checkout the migration guide.